amplience/dc-sample-blog-nextjs/README.md

 | GA_TRACKING_ID               | No       | (Optional) Google Analytics                                                                         | UA-1234567890                        |
 | BASE_URL                     | Yes\*    | (Optional) Base URL, used in generating links                                                       | https://blog.example.com             |

-Notes:

-- Netlify defines the `BASE_URL` environment variable for each build, meaning you don't have to supply it.
+\* Netlify defines the `BASE_URL` environment variable for each build, meaning you don't have to supply it.

 ### Automate Netlify Deployments